klawr/deepmech/reports/sep/README.md

 # Student Engineering Project for deepmech

-# 🚧 PLEASE NOTE THAT THIS IS A WORK IN PROGRESS 🚧

 ## Organization of the Student Engineering Project:

     ├── document.bib       <- biblatex file containing all the references.